Trollheimen welcomes you!

 Fishing in Ångårdsvatnet

 To be in a boat on Ångårdsvatnet, in the middle of Storlidalen, is a lovely experience.
 You can rent a boat with an outboard engine, fishing nets and life jackets, canoe and paddles.
-See here for prices and information (Norwegian only).
+See here for prices and contact information (Norwegian only).

 Fishing in the mountain lakes